zoundibona/kubesec_automation/README.md

           restartPolicy: Always
         status: {}

-As you can privileged is set to true,
+As you can see privileged under securityContext is set to true  <br>
 Let us try to create the manifest file <br>

 **$ kubectl apply -f testpod.yaml** <br>